krshirkoohi/gta-crime-sim/README.md

 ## Files
 - **Main.cs:** The main plugin file responsible for initializing the plugin and registering callouts.
-- **PoliceEscort.cs:** Handles the police escort missions.
 - **StolenMoped.cs:** Manages callouts for stolen mopeds.
 - **StolenVehicle.cs:** Handles callouts for stolen vehicles.
 - **crime_sim.ini:** Configuration file for customizing the plugin settings.
--

 ## Todo
-Police escort script, using a convoy of vehicles driving to a set location, with 'surprises' along the route.
+- **PoliceEscort.cs:** Police escort script, using a convoy of vehicles driving to a set location, with 'surprises' along the route.

 ## Installation
 1. Ensure you have LSPDFR installed along with the necessary dependencies.